roryp/reliable-web-app-pattern-java-workshop/Part6-Operational-Excellence/README.md

 # Operational Excellence

-Proseware aims for a 99.9% service level objective to ensure minimal process variance, human error, and customer disruption.
-A reliable web application demonstrates resilience and availability.
-Implementing Retry and Circuit Breaker patterns enhances application reliability, introducing self-healing qualities and optimizing cloud reliability features.
+Proseware aims for a 99.9% service level objective to ensure reliability and availability.
+Monitoring and proactive maintenance are crucial for anticipating issues and improving customer experience.

 ## Exercise - Application Map